rsyslog/rsyslog/source/configuration/global/options/rsconf1_mainmsgqueuesize.rst

 de-coupled via an in-memory queue.
 This queue buffers messages when the output modules are not capable to process them as fast as they are received.
 Once the queue size is exhausted, messages will be dropped.
-The slower the output (e.g. MySQL), the larger the queue should be.
+The slower the output (e.g. MariaDB/MySQL), the larger the queue should be.
 Buffer space for the actual queue entries is allocated on an as-needed basis.
 Please keep in mind that a very large queue may exhaust available system memory and swap space.
 Keep this in mind when configuring the max size.
 The actual size of a message depends largely on its content and